Uncrewed Aircraft Systems Design and Integration

 Designing.
 Developing.
 Programming.
 Problem solving.
 Do all of this and more as a drone engineer.

-In the K-State Aerospace and Technology Campus's unmanned aircraft systems design and integration degree option, you will go behind-the-scenes of drone technology to explore the intricacies of UAS construction and implementation, with no flight ratings required.
+In the K-State Aerospace and Technology Campus's UAS design and integration degree option, you will go behind-the-scenes of uncrewed aircraft technology to explore the intricacies of UAS construction and implementation, with no flight ratings required.

 The curriculum combines principles of computer science, electronics and mechanical engineering giving students the opportunity to work hands-on in multiple areas: